 - Grease and line a 12" x 9" traybake tin

-- Spoon a jar of mincemeat over the part baked pastry base
+- Spoon the mincemeat over the pastry base and spread it out

-- Gently spoon the sponge over the top and spread it out.
+- Gently spoon the cake batter over the top and spread it out into an even layer.
 Sprinkle over the toasted flaked almonds

-- When fully cool, mix the icing sugar with some water and pipe it over the sponge in a zig zag pattern
+- When fully cool, mix the icing sugar with water and pipe it over the sponge in a zig zag pattern

 - Cut into squares and serve.
 Store leftovers in an airtight container for up to 3 days